Biden’s test: Sustaining unity as Ukraine war enters Year 2 - The Boston Globe

 Advertisement

-Forty-eight percent of the US public say they favor the US providing weapons to Ukraine, with 29% opposed and 22% saying they’re neither in favor nor opposed, according to a poll published this past week by the The Associated Press-NORC Center for Public Affairs Research.
-It’s evidence of slipping support since May 2022, less than three months into the war, when 60% of US adults said they were in favor of sending Ukraine weapons.
+Forty-eight percent of the U.S. public say they favor the U.S. providing weapons to Ukraine, with 29% opposed and 22% saying they’re neither in favor nor opposed, according to a poll published this past week by The Associated Press-NORC Center for Public Affairs Research.
+It's evidence of slipping support since May 2022, less than three months into the war, when 60% of U.S. adults said they were in favor of sending Ukraine weapons.

 Further, Americans are about evenly divided on sending government funds directly to Ukraine, with 37% in favor and 38% opposed, with 23% saying neither, according to the AP-NORC poll.